QuantumDreams7/QuantumDreams7.org/README.md

 —

-....so everything and everyone came to be by the words of Yahweh, blessed be His holy name.
+....and so everything and everyone came to be by the words of Yahweh, blessed be His holy name.